 - In Galaxy Rangers, the planet Granna is like this.

-- Visionaries has a three suns and their alignment is what triggers a new age of magic.
+- The planet Prysmos in Visionaries has three suns and their alignment is what triggers a new Age of Magic.

 - The Alpha Centauri (Rigil Kentaurus) system, consisting of two yellow dwarfs, A and B. B is the somewhat smaller member of the duo.
 Additionally, Proxima Centauri is believed to orbiting Alpha A and B, which would make this a Trinary Sun for any planet around.
 Reality is unrealistic.